 - The relevance of health findings – 23andMe is careful to make sure that all of their clients are fully aware of the limitations of the accuracy of their health reports.
 So while they might be able to provide you with a broad understanding of where you stand, there’s no way to confirm unless you take another test through a medical testing facility.

 That said, if you were worried about having a predisposition to disease, or if you were longing to know if you were a carrier, then 23andMe might not be the ideal first step.
-In fact, you could bypass their test completely and go straight to a certified medical testing service to get more accurate results for your health.
+In fact, you could bypass their test completely and go straight to a certified medical testing company to get more accurate results for your health.

 Why?
 Well, it’s important to keep in mind that your parents, their parents, 23aand all of their ancestors before they were joined together by way of marriage, not by blood.